A Conserved Gene Expression Signature of Mammalian Aging

 In this page you will find the results derived from our meta-analysis, including the supplementary material, previously described in:

 Palmer, D., Fabris, F., Doherty, A., Freitas, A.A., de Magalhães, J.P.
 (2021) Ageing transcriptome meta-analysis reveals similarities and differences between key mammalian tissues.
 AGING 13:3313-3341.

 This work follows on from the meta-analysis method previously described in:

 de Magalhaes, J. P., Curado, J., Church, G. M. (2009) Meta-analysis of age-related gene expression profiles identifies common signatures of aging.
 Bioinformatics 25:875-881.

 The significant genes from this work are also available as a searchable database.
-As incidated in the paper human gene symbols and names were used (where possible).
+Human gene symbols and names were used where possible.

 Flow diagram of our meta-analysis method

 Please refer to the Methods section of the paper for additional details.